1. Terms used in this Contract of Carriage

 (e) Booking details.
 Your Ticket and travel itinerary will contain details of your reservation with us.
 These details include your reservation code /ticket number which can be used to access and change your booking.
-It is your responsibility to keep this information secure and not disclose it to third parties.
-We are not liable for any loss you may suffer as a result of you disclosing your booking details.
+If you are a Velocity Frequent Flyer member, you may access your flight booking by quoting your Velocity PIN.
+It is your responsibility to keep your reservation code /ticket number and Velocity PIN secure and not disclose this information to third parties.
+We are not liable for any loss you may suffer as a result of you disclosing your booking details or Velocity PIN.

 If you are travelling to or from the USA and book a fare seven (7) days or more prior to your flight’s scheduled departure time, you may cancel your booking without penalty within 24 hours of making it, or hold a reservation at the quoted fare for 24 hours without payment.
 You can arrange this by calling our Guest Contact Centre on 136 789 (or 1855 253 8021 if calling from the USA).

 8. Before Your Flight

 (a) You should be aware of health and safety issues which are relevant to you, and advise us about any health issues which affect your safety or the health and safety of others at the time you make your booking.
 You should consult your doctor and then notify your Authorised Agent or our Guest Contact Centre.